Psychiatrists may prescribe anticonvulsants for people who don’t tolerate or respond to first-line medications, like SSRIs.

 Researchers will continue to evaluate the therapeutic potential of emerging options, which could become adjunctive treatment aids in the future.

-“Sometimes medication can be a short-term, time-limited tool to help therapy go better so that patients are able to not feel so ‘stuck,'” Dr. Siperstein said.
+“Sometimes medication can be a short-term, time-limited tool to help therapy go better so that patients are able to not feel so ‘stuck,'” Dr. Siperstein says.
 In other cases, chronic anxiety may benefit from long-term pharmacotherapy.

 A psychiatrist will define a trial period, monitor the response to medication, and consistently re-evaluate the benefits.
 Other forms of therapy in combination with medication management can work together to reduce anxiety.